 - Make sure all floors are as clean as possible.
 Wax wood floors, shampoo carpets, or bleach the grout in tile floors, if necessary.

 - Dust everything in sight, clean dead insects from light fixtures, and polish mirrors.

-- Clean the oven, broiler, and vent hood.
+- Clean the oven, broiler, vent hood, and microwave.

 - Make sure bathrooms are spotless.
 Hang your best towels.
 Clean all fixtures.

 - Prune all plants.
 Throw out dying plants.